-The state of operations (Note 1) Any variance of such Evaluation item No Description implementation from the Ethical Corporate Management Best-Practice Principles for TSEC/TPEx Listed Companies, and the reason for any such variance Does the company evaluate the ethics records of all counterparties it has business relationships with?
+The state of operations (Note 1) Any variance of such Evaluation item Yes No Description implementation from the Ethical Corporate Management Best-Practice Principles for TSEC/TPEx Listed Companies, and the reason for any such variance (1) Does the company evaluate the ethics records of all counterparties it has business relationships with?
 Are there any ethics clauses in the agreement the company signs with the counterparty?
-Has the company set up a dedicated unit to promote corporate ethical management under the board of directors, and has such unit reported its execution in terms of ethical corporate management policy and preventive programs against unethical conduct and the supervision status to the V V Company takes into account the legitimacy of contractors, suppliers, customers or other counterparties, and whether they are involved in misconduct.
-The Company also carries credit investigation in a timely manner.
-(2) The Company has set up an Audit Office directly under the Board of Directors.
-Auditing operations are reported at the Board of Directors' meeting each quarter. the Ethical Corporate Management Best-Practice Principles for TSEC/TPEx Listed Companies. board of directors on a regular basis (at least once a year)?
-(3) Has the company established a policy that prevents conflicts of interest and provided an appropriate channel for reporting and have them both implemented? v (3) The Company's directors and managerial officers should recuse themselves from matters in which they have an interest.
+(2) Has the company set up a dedicated unit to promote corporate ethical management under the board of directors, and has such unit reported its execution in terms of ethical corporate management policy and preventive programs against unethical conduct and the supervision status to the board of directors on a regular basis (at least once a year)?
+(3) Has the company established a policy that prevents conflicts of interest and provided an appropriate channel for reporting V V the Ethical Corporate Management Best-Practice Principles for TSEC/TPEx Listed Companies. and have them both implemented?
+(4) Has the company established an effective accounting system and internal control system in order to implement ethical corporate management, and propose relevant audit plans according to the assessment results of the risks of unethical conduct, and review the compliance status of the prevention of unethical conduct, or entrust an accountant to carry out the review?
+V have an interest.
 The recusal situation is set forth in the Company's annual report.
-(4) Has the company established an effective accounting system and internal control system in order to implement ethical corporate management, and propose relevant audit plans according to the assessment results of the risks of unethical conduct, and review the compliance status of the prevention of unethical conduct, or entrust an accountant to carry out the review?
+(4) The Company's Audit Office performs risk-based on-site audit or review based on the annual audit plan passed by the Board of Directors.
+This helps the Board of Directors and managerial officers reasonably ensure that the internal control system is continuously and effectively implemented, including the achievement of the objectives of the results and efficiency of the Company's operations, reliability of financial reporting and compliance with regulatory compliance.
 (5) Does the company organize internal or external training on a regular basis to maintain ethical corporate management?
-V V (4) The Company's Audit Office performs risk-based on-site audit or review based on the annual audit plan passed by the Board of Directors.
-This helps the Board of Directors and managerial officers reasonably ensure that the internal control system is continuously and effectively implemented, including the achievement of the objectives of the results and efficiency of the Company's operations, reliability of financial reporting and compliance with regulatory compliance.
-(5) The Company will establish a regular communication mechanism and promote ethical 3.
-Whistleblowing system (1) Does the company have a specific whistleblowing and reward system established, a convenient reporting channel established, and a responsible staff designated to handle the individual being reported?
-(2) Has the company implemented any standard procedures V V corporate management standards.
-(1) The Company will establish an email and letter box for whistleblowing, which is received by the Auditing unit, and is then reported to the chairman.
-The chairman appoints a project investigator to conduct an independent investigation.
-(2) If a Company employee discovers any misconduct, No significant variance from the Ethical Corporate Management Best-Practice Principles for TSEC/TPEx Listed Companies.
+V (5) The Company will establish a regular communication mechanism and promote ethical corporate management standards.
+3. Whistleblowing system (1) Does the company have a specific whistleblowing and reward system established, a convenient reporting channel established, and a responsible staff designated to handle the individual being reported?
+(2) Has the company implemented any standard procedures V V The chairman appoints a project investigator to No significant variance from the Ethical Corporate Management Best-Practice Principles for TSEC/TPEx Listed Companies.